Hacker0x01/pingpong/README.md

 ### Voting
 - A voting system is applied when players are in disagreement, and it's not clear what really happened.
 - Voting at the ping pong table is similar to [Roman Voting](http://ancienthistory.about.com/od/romerepublic/qt/052611-How-the-Romans-Voted-in-the-Roman-Republic.htm), except the players use the colours of their ping pong bats.
 Black means benefit of doubt, red results elimination from the round.
 The colour with the most votes rule.
-- When only a single player votes and holds up his ping pong bat to vote, that player is immediately eliminated from the round.
+- When only a single player votes and holds up the ping pong bat to vote, that player is immediately eliminated from the round.
 When that player was already eliminated, the player has to skip the next round.

 ### Being not Jens enough
 "Jens" is a synonym for "good".
 Named after one of the wise elders of the ping pong table, [@jenskanis](https://github.com/jenskanis).

 ### Saving another player's life
 - A player can save another player's life by hitting the ball back for the other player, when he's unable to hit it back
-- The player saving the other will loose his life if the player makes a mistake.
+- The player saving the other will loose its life if the player makes a mistake.
 This way there is always a risk involved helping others.
-- The player saving the other is only allowed to make a defensive move.
-Only when the opponent screws up himself his life will be lost.

 ### Promoting Diversity
 Diversity at HackerOne is a hot topic right now.
 We aim to be as diverse as possible.
 Not only when working on world-class product, but also during the teambuilding.
 Therefore any diverse playing member (women, foreigners, visitors from SF) will start any round with one life.
 That excludes players who own Frisian passport, and players from Brabant.